ioos/Cloud-Sandbox/models/secofs/README.md

 4. Setup your job config file. e.g. cloudflow/jobs/jobs/OFS/secofs.coldstart or secofs.hotstart
    These will use the the model configuration template in: cloudflow/job/templates
-       secofs_coldstart.param.nml.in        - run day 1
+       secofs_coldstart.param.nml.in        - run day 1 from a cold start
-       secofs_hotstart.param.nml.in         - run day 2 to N
-       secofs_restart_continue.param.nml.in - can can also use to run day N to Z
+       secofs_hotstart.param.nml.in         - start run from coldstart provided day 2 to N secofs_restart_continue.param.nml.in - use to continue a previous run with a newer hotstart, e.g. run day N to Z

 5. Run the job(s)
    e.g.
    cd cloudflow
    ./workflows/workflow_main.sh cluster/configs/IOOS/secofs.hpc6 jobs/jobs/OFS/secofs.coldstart >& secofs.cold.out &

+Model will run in the following output folder:
+/com/_your_folder_/secofs/20171201/outputs

 After running a coldstart and/or before continuing from a hoststart.nc file, the following script needs to be run.
 Edit the script as needed for your specific case.